When calculating the amount for which you need to insure your home contents, use the current replacement value rather than the original cost of goods.

 Whenever you install new appliances, or purchase any new items, be sure to add these items onto your policy.

-Update your policy after a life-changing event – for example, if you recently got married or divorced - and notify PPS STI immediately of any changes in circumstances, to make sure your cover does not get compromised.
+Update your policy after a life-changing event – for example, if you recently got married or divorced - and notify PPS Short-Term Insurance immediately of any changes in circumstances, to make sure your cover does not get compromised.

 Protect your collectables.
 Do you perhaps have a special collection of stamps, art or personal documents?
 If so, ensure that you have All Risk insurance to cover accidental losses or damages.